Tajimamori: Legendary narrative

+He also laments and recites a speech after learning of the Emperor's death.

 Worship

 The fruit Tajimamori brought back is supposed in the records to be a tachibana.
 Tajimamori's role as god of sweets also originates in this story: the last character in the name of the fruit simply meant "fruit" at the time, but now refers to "sweets".

 Tajimamori is enshrined as the god of sweets in Nakashima Shrine in Hyōgo Prefecture, and through bunrei at various other shrines throughout the nation.
 He is worshiped primarily by those involved in the confectionery industry.

 Imari City in Saga Prefecture is traditionally considered the place where Tajimamori landed back in Japan, and Imari Shrine also worships him.
 The original site of Kitsumoto Shrine in Kainan City, Wakayama Prefecture is said to be the spot where the branches Tajimamori brought back were first transplanted.

 In popular culture

 Tajimamori is a character in Rin: Daughters of Mnemosyne and is voiced by Masahiko Tanaka.